Kinds of types in Scala

 // all of the above are products

-The other construct - a disjoint union, sum type or coproduct - a is sum of finite number of sets, where no two sets have a non-empty intersection.
+The other construct - a disjoint union, sum type or coproduct - is a sum of a finite number of sets, where no two sets have a non-empty intersection.
 Types are also tagged, that is we can always say from each subset originated any value of the union.

-Scala 2.x doesn’t allow to actually build up an union from already existing types.
-If we want to let compiler know that types should form a coproduct, we need to use a sealed hierarchy:
+Scala 2.x doesn’t allow to actually build up a union from already existing types.
+If we want to let the compiler know that types should form a coproduct, we need to use a sealed hierarchy:

 sealed trait Either[+A, +B] {}